-Michael Vernetti is the West Coast Conference correspondent for RTC.
+Michael Vernetti is the RTC correspondent for the West Coast Conference.

 - Whither success?
 As of last Tuesday (December 18) things were looking bright for the WCC in its annual power struggle against the other non-power conferences.
 The conference record of 60-31 added up to a .659 winning percentage and only one member, Portland, had a losing record (4-6).
 Things took a downward turn with last week’s games, as the WCC went 7-10 and dropped the winning percentage to .606.
 The biggest contributor to the downturn was San Francisco, which dropped three-out-of-three to go under .500 (5-6) for the first time this season.
 Loyola Marymount (5-6) and San Diego were also underwater as of yesterday.
 Conference leaders Gonzaga (11-1), Santa Clara (11-2), Saint Mary’s (8-3) and BYU (8-4) were leading the way, while Pepperdine remains the surprise team with a 7-5 record.